samtron1412/docs/sci/math/math-term.md

 The term secant line refers to a line through two points on a curve.

+# Standard Deviation

+- In statistics, the standard deviation (SD, also represented by the Greek letter sigma or the Latin letter s) is a measure that is used to quantify the amount of variation or dispersion of a set of data values.
+- A low standard deviation indicates that the data points tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.
+- The standard deviation of a data set is the square root of its variance (sigma square).
+    + A useful property of the standard deviation is that, unlike the variance, it is expressed in the same units as the data.
+- In addition to expressing the variability of a population, the standard deviation is commonly used to measure confidence in statistical conclusions.

 # Probability Density Function

 - The probability density function (PDF) is used to specify the